-- Integrate best practices to collect, maintain, and analyze data to assess performance and improve outcomes for youth and families. - Prioritize the successful and sustained transition for youth from the system immediately upon their entry to prevent and reduce recidivism. - Recognize and address the often overly aggressive and intrusive requirements of probation.
-Ensure probation and other monitoring is trauma informed and considers the needs of the youth and their families.
+- 9. Require that all youth in secure custody receive evidence-based, trauma-informed, and developmentally appropriate programming and services designed to meet their assessed risks and needs. - 10.
+Integrate best practices to collect, maintain, and analyze data to assess performance and improve outcomes for youth and families. - 11.
+Prioritize the successful and sustained transition for youth from the system immediately upon their reentry to prevent and reduce recidivism based on objective data. - 12.
+Promote community supervision that is evidence-based, trauma-informed and considers the needs of the youth and their families. - 13.
+Enable those in care and their families to provide feedback as they exit the system to ensure future data-based decision making.